A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: The Method

 \section{The Method}

 In this section, we detail the technical concepts behind our proposed graph convolution approach.
 The input of our model is the data of 5 IMUs placed on the SMPL skeletal graph, whereby their input is transformed into a body-centric system as per Huang et al. by a 6th IMU on the pelvis~\cite{huang2018deep}.
 We also train towards the SMPL body model~\cite{loper2015smpl} as target, in order to obtain realistic poses, and allow for comparison to the SOTA.
 To incorporate body topology, we transform the IMU input to a graph structure by automatically placing the sensors on a human skeletal graph at the corresponding nodes.
 For this graph we chose the SMPL skeletal model, whereby we focus on only 15 core joints out of the 24 joints of the model~\cite{loper2015smpl}, i.e., without the outer extremities of hands, feet and the root joint (see Fig.~\ref{joint_numbers}).
-We chose this focus due to the fact, that the information sparse IMUs can give for the former is naturally limited, while the root joint at the Pelvis is fixed by definition through the data transformation with respect to it.
+We chose this focus due to the fact, that the information sparse IMUs can give for the former is naturally limited, while the root joint at the pelvis is fixed by definition through the data transformation with respect to it.
 The nodes containing no IMU measurements are initialized with zeros in the input graph.
 Thus, we operate on an input graph of dimensionality $N\times F_{in}$, where $N=15$ and $F_{in}=12$ are the input features given by the elements of a $3x3$ rotation matrix and a three dimensional acceleration vector.
-The training target is the same graph with the SMPL pose parameters $\theta$ on the corresponding nodes.
+The training target is the same graph with the SMPL pose parameters $\theta$ on the corresponding nodes.\\

 \textbf{Adjacency adaptive graph convolution.} The core of our model is the combination of LSTM cells and GCNs in a bidirectional recurrent layer.
-As the inclusion of standard GCNs in recurrent applications suffers from the over-smoothing problems as described by Li et al.~\cite{li2018deeper}, we define the adjacency adaptive graph convolution (AAGC).
-The definition of AAGC follows the notation of the commonly used approximation of the graph convolution as proposed by Kipf and Welling~\cite{kipf2016semi}, with the propagation rule:
+As the inclusion of standard GCNs in recurrent applications suffers from over-smoothing problems as described by Li et al.~\cite{li2018deeper}, we introduce adjacency adaptive graph convolution (A2GC) as a remedy.
+The definition of A2GC follows the notation of the commonly used approximation of the graph convolution as proposed by Kipf and Welling~\cite{kipf2016semi}, with the propagation rule: